Zeeshands/Sell4Bids_Bot_FAQ_style/data/nlu_traning_faq.md

 - hey there

 ## intent:faq.goodbye
+- good bye
 - goodbye
 - bye
 - bye bye
 - see ya
+- see you then
+- see you
+- take care
+- takecare

 ## intent:faq.ask_products
 - what do you sell